speakglass/glass/README.md

 # Glass

-AI that helps you speak any language in the real world.
+AI that helps you learn any language in the real world.

 Glass is your live language coach: speak in the moment with real-time feedback, sentence suggestions, and pronunciation you can read—even if you can’t read the